- iTunes could not connect to this [device] because an unknown error occurred (0xE800000a)

 - If the issue persists in more than one user, uninstall and reinstall iTunes.

 If you have trouble while uninstalling or reinstalling iTunes, follow the steps in this article.

 - Disabling Power Management of your USB root hubs may work around or resolve the issue.
-For more information, see this article.

 - In some cases, outdated or improperly configured security software may be causing the issue.
 Troubleshoot issues that may be caused by third-party security software.